In some cases, we earn commissions from affiliate links in our posts.

 Need to catch up on Inspector Morse episodes?
 You can watch it with a Britbox subscription, or get the complete series on DVD.
+Edit, Feb.
+2018: Inspector Morse is no longer on BritBox, but you can still order it on DVD.
 Note that the complete series DVD set is “Region 2”, which means you’ll need a region-free DVD player if you want to play it in the United States (standard American DVD players can’t read them).
 If you want DVDs encoded for American viewing without a region-free DVD player, you’d need to buy the smaller box sets here: Set 1, Set 2, Set 3, Set 4, Set 5, Set 6, Set 7, Set 8, Set 9, Set 10, Set 11.

-Unfortunately, the US-encoded DVD sets don’t appear to have closed captions (there are complaints about that on several sets), so if that’s important to you, you may want to consider BritBox instead.
+Unfortunately, the US-encoded DVD sets don’t appear to have closed captions (there are complaints about that on several sets).
 This is also a case where the Region 2-encoded DVD set is considerably cheaper than buying the separate US-encoded DVDs, so a region-free DVD player can save you quite a bit of money.

 Though you can’t stream either of the other two shows on Acorn TV or BritBox, you CAN stream them for free with an Amazon Prime membership, or you can buy the DVDs.